40 of the Best Ways to Homeschool in the Car

 Most of the following ideas to homeschool in the car are most appropriate for elementary and middle school students.
 I’ve broken the list into some unique categories for you.
 Feel free to add your own incredible ideas to the list, too!

-You’ll notice that most of the activities require very little preparation or supplies.
+You’ll notice that most activities require very little preparation or supplies.
 For the activities that do require some supplies, I gathered them slowly over time at end-of-year homeschool sales, thrift stores, yard sales, and sometimes Amazon.

 Bible Memory Work in the Car